sawyer7246/LeetCode/README.md

 Given an array of size n, find the majority element.
 The majority element is the element that appears more than ⌊ n/2 ⌋ times.

 You may assume that the array is non-empty and the majority element always exist in the array

+#`M`Gas Station
+There are N gas stations along a circular route, where the amount of gas at station i is gas[i].

+You have a car with an unlimited gas tank and it costs cost[i] of gas to travel from station i to its next station (i+1).
+You begin the journey with an empty tank at one of the gas stations.

+Return the starting gas station's index if you can travel around the circuit once, otherwise return -1.

+Note:
+The solution is guaranteed to be unique.